bernardio5/bookie/README.md

 Project Gutenberg is about the preservation of public-domain texts, which are mostly old books from the United States, and so, sadly, largely written and illustrated by flaming sexist bigots.
 Seriously, Punch Magazine: uugh.
 The scripts don't scan for content.
 The cover generator therefore does kick out a fair amount of racist awfulness.
 I'm sorry about that.

-Also, there are many books advocating emancipation: stern content, for which the cover generator will fail to make an appropriate cover.
+Also, there are many books of stern and serious content, for instance, slave narratives.
+The cover generator can fail to make an appropriate cover.
 This is not deliberate, and not a statement, and I don't like it.
 Preventing it would require a topic check, which would be more code than I've written so far.

 <b>Project organization</b>
 There are folders: